1924–25 Port Vale F.C. season: Second Division

-The second half of the season would prove to be a brilliant one for the club.
-They won ten of their first thirteen league games of 1925, including a 2–0 win over Stoke at The Old Recreation Ground – former "Potter" Tempest getting a goal against his former employers.
-The defence were absolutely solid, keeping clean sheets in nine of these thirteen games.
+The second half of the season would be a brilliant one for the club.
+They won ten of their first 13 league games of 1925, including a 2–0 win over Stoke at the Old Recreation Ground – former "Potter" Tempest getting a goal against his former employers.
+On 7 February, the players presented secretary-manager Joe Schofield with a gold-mounted walking stick to celebrate his five years in charge, though they went on to be beaten 3–0 by South Shields.
+They did, though record a 2–1 home win over league leaders Derby County seven days later despite losing Ernest Collinge to a dislocated left arm.
+Four clean sheets followed, which was then followed by a 4–2 victory over Clapton Orient to take the team into fifth place.

 Whilst on the South Coast of England the players were rewarded for their hard work with a relaxing holiday, seeing sights such as the Isle of Wight, the Southampton docks, HMS Victory, the Newbury races, and music hall star Gertie Gitana performing at the theatre.
 Following this, manager Joe Schofield took advantage of a comfortable league position by experimenting with his starting eleven.
 Just four points were picked up from their last nine games, this included a 1–0 defeat at Stamford Bridge in front of 30,000 and a 4–0 defeat at Old Trafford in front of 40,000.
-However Kirkham did bag his third hat-trick of the season against Stockport County.
+However, Kirkham did bag his third hat-trick of the season against Stockport County.

-At the end of season, Vale picked up a club record 42 Football League points, with Kirkham scoring a club record 26 league goals.
-Outside of Kirkham however, the club were finding difficulties in front of goal, and had to be much more prolific in order to challenge for promotion.
-They were fifteen points off the top two, and eight points clear of the bottom two.
+At the end of the season, Vale picked up a club record 42 Football League points, with Kirkham scoring 26 league goals.
+Outside of Kirkham, however, the club were finding difficulties in front of goal and had to be much more prolific to challenge for promotion.
+They were 15 points off the top two and eight points clear of the bottom two.

-Jack Lowe was an ever-present in both league and cup, whereas Kirkham and Briscoe each missed just the one game.
-Fern, Connelly, and Blunt also were highly consistent.
-At the end of the campaign all of the first team performers were retained.
+Jack Lowe was an ever-present in both league and cup, whereas Kirkham and Briscoe each missed just one game.
+Fern, Connelly, and Blunt were also highly consistent.
+At the end of the campaign, all of the first-team performers were retained.

 Finances

-The club finally found themselves on a sound financial footing, making a record £4,469 profit on the campaign.
-The club debt went down to £134, and the club decided to purchase The Old Recreation Ground outright, putting down a deposit of £2,250.
+The club finally found itself on a sound financial footing, making a record £4,469 profit on the campaign.
+The club debt went down to £134, and the club decided to purchase the Old Recreation Ground outright, putting down a deposit of £2,250.